open-pioneer/trails-starter/docs/internals/ServiceLayer.md

     In its current form, the function essentially ensures that the dependency graph is an acyclic graph.

+    The return value of `verifyDependencies` is used by the service layer.
+    It contains the service index (mapping interface names, qualifiers etc. to services) and the verified dependency information (mapping services to other referenced services).
+    The service layer will use the index to support dynamic service lookups (e.g. for the UI) and the dependency information during service construction to setup service references.

 -   `class PackageRepr` / `ServiceRepr`

     Represents a package / service at runtime.